nestjs/docs.nestjs.com/content/controllers.md

 #### Route parameters

-Routes with static paths can't help when you need to accept **dynamic data** as part of the URL.
-In order to define routes with parameters, we can directly particularise the route parameters in the path of the route.
+Routes with static paths won't work when you need to accept **dynamic data** as part of the request (e.g., `GET /cats/1)` to get cat with id 1).
+In order to define routes with parameters, we can add route parameter **tokens** in the path of the route to capture the dynamic value at that position in the request URL.
+The route parameter token in the `@Get()` decorator example below demonstrates this usage.
+Route parameters declared in this way can be accessed using the `@Param()` decorator, which should be added to the method signature.

 ```typescript
 @@filename()